Ingeborg Hallstein: International career

 In the following years, Hallstein appeared as a guest to important opera houses in the world, including Deutsche Oper Berlin, Hamburg State Opera, La Fenice in Venice, and the Teatro Colón in Buenos Aires.
 She also sang at the Royal Opera House in London with Otto Klemperer and first sang one of her signature roles for the reopening of the Theater an der Wien, the Queen of the Night in Mozart's Die Zauberflöte, conducted by Herbert von Karajan.

 Her voice was well focused and she was capable of commanding dramatic phrasing and emotional expression.
 In opera, she sang some of the most demanding roles in the coloratura Fach.
 Her signature role was Zerbinetta in Ariadne auf Naxos by Richard Strauss.
 Her repertoire of around 60 roles included Mozart's Susanna in Le nozze di Figaro and the title role in his Zaide, Gilda in Verdi's Rigoletto and the title role of his La traviata, and Sophie in Der Rosenkavalier by Richard Strauss.

 She also devoted herself to the lied, giving recitals in Germany and abroad.

 Teaching

 In 1979, Hallstein was appointed professor at the Musikhochschule Würzburg where she taught until 2006.
 After initial doubts, teaching became her new passion and she decided to retire from stage and concentrate on the young talents.
 She has given master classes in Germany and abroad and is a sought-after juror for international singing competitions.

 Recordings, films and television

 An exclusive contract with Deutsche Grammophon resulted in numerous recordings of operas, operettas and songs.
-These recordings display an artist who had an uncanny sense of sophistication in terms of ornamentation and a fearless bravura approach to the most daring virtuoso pieces.
+These recordings reflect an artist with a refined approach to ornamentation and a confident performance style in technically demanding virtuoso works.

 Besides her very successful stage career, she also achieved great popularity during the 1960s and 1970s when she appeared in many operetta films such as Die Zirkusprinzessin or Wiener Blut, and musical television shows.